Sian Ka’an is a natural reserve located in the state of Quintana Roo in Mexico.

 Before embarking on this journey, consider the following key points:

-• There’s no cell phone coverage inside the reserve.
+- There is no cell phone coverage inside the reserve.

-• There are no shops/groceries before Punta Allen; make sure to pack water and some snacks before setting off.
+- There are no shops/groceries before Punta Allen; make sure to pack water and some snacks before setting off.

-• You’ll be required to pay an entrance fee of 104 MXN Pesos.
+- You will be required to pay an entrance fee of 104 MXN Pesos.

-Go to Sian Ka’an on the Punta Allen side by colectivo
+Getting to Sian Ka’an on the Punta Allen side by colectivo

 👉 Check out my detailed article on how to get to Punta Allen – By car & tour.